uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

  0.9591954741485458
  0.9035974876327418
 ```
-We then plotted this new decision tree the same way as what we did for the first one and it produced the following.
+We then plotted this new decision tree the same way as we did for the first one, producing the following.

 ![Second Decision Tree With Independent and New Dependent Variables Only](images/Decision%20Tree%20with%20Independent%20and%20New%20Dependent%20Variables%20Following%20Apply%20Tree%20Function%20.jpg){#fig:plot-11 height=5in}

-Lastly, to see how the original dependent variables vector and the new dependent variables vector compare after running it through the decision trees machine learning method we made the following scatter plot to show how the two relate and the we see that the best fit line fits approximately 75% of the points on the plot seen below
+Lastly, to see how the original dependent variables vector and the new dependent variables vector compare after running it through the decision trees machine learning method, we made the following scatter plot to show how the two relate and we see that the best fit line fits approximately 75% of the points on the plot seen below.

 ![Scatterplot of Dependent Variables and Decision Tree Adjusted Dependent Variables](images/Scatterplot%20of%20Dependent%20and%20Decision%20Tree%20Adjusted%20Dependent%20Variables.jpg){#fig:plot-12 height=5in}

-Lastly, we can see how the gini-impurtity has changed after running our dependent variable vector through the decision tree and we see that they are very close to being the same value which means that our decision trees above are very similar which means our machine learning made an accurate prediction.
+Lastly, we can see how the Gini-impurity has changed after running our dependent variable vector through the decision tree.
+We see they are very close to being the same value, which means that our decision trees above are very similar.
+Our machine learning made an accurate prediction.

 ```julia